 - (a) Require the treatment facility to submit monthly progress reports on the treatment of an offender pursuant to this section; and - (b) Order the offender, to the extent of his financial resources, to pay any charges for his treatment pursuant to this section.
-If the offender does not have the financial resources to pay all those charges, the court shall, to the extent possible, arrange for the offender to obtain his treatment from a treatment facility that receives a sufficient amount of federal or state money to offset the remainder of the charges. - 3.
-A treatment facility is not liable for any damages to person or property caused by a person who: - (a) Drives, operates or is in actual physical control of a vehicle or a vessel under power or sail while under the influence of intoxicating liquor or a controlled substance; or - (b) Engages in any other conduct prohibited by NRS 484.379, 484.3795, subsection 2 of NRS 488.400, NRS 488.410 or 488.420 or a law of any other jurisdiction that prohibits the same or similar conduct, after the treatment facility has certified to his successful completion of a program of treatment ordered pursuant to paragraph (b) of subsection 1 of - NRS 484.3792.
-Sec.
-8. NRS 484.3796 is hereby amended to read as follows: - 484.3796 1.
-Before sentencing an offender pursuant to NRS 484.3795 or paragraph (c) of subsection 1 or subsection 2 of NRS 484.3792, the court shall require that the offender be evaluated to determine whether he is an abuser of alcohol or drugs and whether he can be treated successfully for his condition. - 2.
-The evaluation must be conducted by: - 48 (a) An alcohol and drug abuse counselor who is licensed or certified 49 pursuant to chapter 641C of NRS to make such an evaluation;
+If the offender does not have the financial resources to pay all those charges, the court shall, to the extent possible, arrange for the offender to obtain his treatment from a treatment facility that receives a sufficient amount of federal or state money to offset the remainder of the charges.

+- 3. A treatment facility is not liable for any damages to person or property caused by a person who: - (a) Drives, operates or is in actual physical control of a vehicle or a vessel under power or sail while under the influence of intoxicating liquor or a controlled substance; or - (b) Engages in any other conduct prohibited by NRS 484.379, 484.3795, subsection 2 of NRS 488.400, NRS 488.410 or 488.420 or a law of any other jurisdiction that prohibits the same or similar conduct, after the treatment facility has certified to his successful completion of a program of treatment ordered pursuant to paragraph (b) of subsection 1 of NRS 484.3792.

+484.3796 1.
+Before sentencing an offender pursuant to NRS 484.3795, [or] paragraph (c) or (d) of subsection 1 of NRS 484.3792 [.] or subsection 2 of NRS 484.3792, the court shall require that the offender be evaluated to determine whether he is an abuser of alcohol or drugs and whether he can be treated successfully for his condition.

+2. The evaluation must be conducted by:

-- (b) A physician who is certified to make such an evaluation by the board of medical examiners; or - (c) A psychologist who is certified to make such an evaluation by the board of psychological examiners. - 3.
+- (a) An alcohol and drug abuse counselor who is licensed or certified pursuant to chapter 641C of NRS to make such an evaluation; - (b) A physician who is certified to make such an evaluation by the board of medical examiners; or - (c) A psychologist who is certified to make such an evaluation by the board of psychological examiners. - 3.
 The alcohol and drug abuse counselor, physician or psychologist who conducts the evaluation shall immediately forward the results of the evaluation to the director of the department of prisons.